konklone/jekyll-webfinger/README.md

   website: https://konklone.com
 ```

-This will create a URL at `/.well-known/webfinger` that returns:
+When your Jekyll site is built, it will create a URL at `/.well-known/webfinger` that returns:

 ```json
 {